 Another factor determining the money you earn is whether you are selling the song directly or if you are working through a third party, either a site or a professional intermediary.
 The service used to sell a song will take a cut of the fee as well.

 A master license is another common form of music license.
-In this license, an agreement is made between the owner of the master recording, likely a label or company, and the person who wishes to use a song.
+In this license, an agreement is made between the owner of the master recording.
+It will likely be a label or company, and the person who wishes to use a song.
 It gives the licensee permission to use your work in visual projects.

 While it may sound similar to a sync license, a master license is not as powerful.
-To use a track in full, the master license is needed along with a sync license.
+The master license is needed along with a sync license to use a track in full.

 Because labels typically own the mastered recording, they control all licensing agreements.
 For instance, if a company approaches a significant recording star for a song and she is willing to sell it for $10,000, but the label will only accept $20,000, she has no voice in the negotiation.
 If the label's price is outside the potential purchaser's budget, they can walk away, and she loses out on that income.